LukasMarx/json-ignore/README.md

-#json-ingore
+#json-ignore
 Json ignore is a small library using the experimental decorator feature of typescript to exclude certain properties from the serialisation process.
-It is usefull if you want to keep your json as small as possible or if you want to serialise a circular struckture.
+It is usefull if you want to keep your json as small as possible or if you want to serialise a circular structure.

 ##Installation